Back to Blog

 The Hidden Costs of Per-User Pricing

-The sticker price is just the beginning.
-Per-user pricing creates a cascade of hidden costs:
+The sticker price is merely the tip of the iceberg.
+Per-user pricing creates a cascade of hidden, often overlooked, costs:

-Artificial Scarcity Decisions: Should the intern get access to the CRM?
-Should the part-time contractor see the analytics?
-These questions shouldn't exist—every person who needs data should have it.
+Artificial Scarcity Decisions: Should the intern get CRM access?
+Should a part-time contractor view analytics?
+These questions shouldn’t plague decision-makers.
+Every individual who needs access to relevant data for their role should have it, unimpeded by cost.
+This policy restriction significantly impacts productivity and informed decision-making.

-Growth Forecasting Problems: Your CFO now has to model SaaS costs into every hiring decision.
-A 50-person hiring plan includes $180K in additional software costs.
-That changes the math on the entire plan.
+Growth Forecasting Problems: Your CFO now has the unenviable task of modeling increasing SaaS costs into every hiring decision.
+A 50-person hiring plan, for example, suddenly includes an additional $180K in recurring software expenses, profoundly altering the financial viability of expansion plans.

-Phase 1: High-Volume Internal Tools Start with tools used by everyone: BI dashboards, reporting, internal wikis.
-These have the highest per-seat burn and often the lowest switching cost.
+Phase 1: High-Volume Internal Tools Start with tools used by nearly everyone: BI dashboards, internal reporting systems, and collaborative wikis.
+These typically incur the highest per-seat burn and often present the lowest switching costs, offering quick wins.
+A manufacturing client saved $120,000 annually by replacing a per-seat analytics platform with a custom dashboard within 9 months.

 Complete Data Control

-Beyond cost, there's control.
-When you pay per user, you're often restricted on who gets access to data.
-Do you really want to pay $35/month just so a freelancer can view one dashboard?
+Beyond cost efficiency, the paramount advantage is granular control.
+When you pay per user, you’re often restricted on who gets access to data and under what conditions.
+Do you truly want to pay $35/month just so a freelancer can view a single dashboard?

 Verification Checklist

-• Unlimited Users: Grant access to contractors, clients, and partners at no extra cost.
+• Unlimited Users: Grant access to contractors, clients, and partners at no extra cost, fostering collaboration.

-• Granular Permissions: You define roles, not the vendor's pricing tier.
+• Granular Permissions: You define roles and access levels, not the vendor’s rigid pricing tiers, ensuring security and relevance.

-• Data Portability: Your SQL database is yours.
-Export, backup, or move anytime.
+• Data Portability: Your SQL database is fundamentally yours.
+Export, backup, or move your data anytime without vendor lock-in.

-• No Usage Limits: Remove artificial API call caps and storage restrictions.
+• No Usage Limits: Eliminate artificial API call caps, storage restrictions, and bandwidth throttling.

-• Real-Time Access: Add read-only dashboards for anyone who needs visibility.
+• Real-Time Access: Implement read-only dashboards for anyone who needs immediate visibility, promoting data-driven decisions.

-• White-Label Options: Expose interfaces to clients without per-seat costs.
+• White-Label Options: Seamlessly expose interfaces to clients or partners without incurring punitive per-seat costs.

-• Full API Control: Build exactly the integrations you need.
+• Full API Control: Build exactly the integrations you need, not just the ones the vendor provides or prioritizes.

-• Audit Logs: Generate compliance reports on your schedule, not theirs.
+• Audit Logs: Generate comprehensive compliance reports on your schedule, meeting regulatory requirements without vendor-imposed limitations.

 Break-Even Analysis